billforsternz/pgn2line/README.md

 as the first game date encountered for the tournament after the stage 1 sort, allowing us to replace the proxy start date with the real start date.

-TODO - At the moment only exact duplicates are eliminated with an internal "uniq" step.
+Formerly TODO now DONE (see -d flag) - At the moment only exact duplicates are eliminated with an internal "uniq" step.
 To eliminate more dups, consider eliminating games with identical prefixes but different content.
 Usually the different content will be due to annotations, so keep longest content.

+Formerly TODO now DONE - A simple and useful enhancement would be to allow player name pairs in the fixuplist.
+Any line that didn't match the yyyy event@site syntax would be considered a player name.
+Then the before and after player name pairs would be checked and possibly applied for every "White" and "Black" name in the file

 TODO - Events and/or Sites with embedded @ characters are not accommodated by the whitelist, blacklist and fixuplist files, extend the tournament list syntax used by